LucienHH/Storehaus/README.md

 `dadjoke` Dad joke lol.

-`deals` Check if a game is on sale on Steam.

 `gameinfo`  Get general information of a particular game.

 `gamereview` Read a review and score of a game.

+`gogdeals` Check if a game is on sale on GoG.

 `goty` See what the best games are for a particular year.